-This french onion soup takes the humble onion and kicks it up a notch and…
+This AIP onion soup takes the humble onion and kicks it up a notch and…

 AIP Baking….
 It Can be Done!
 (Fresh Ginger Spice Cookies)